+Different intellectual property valuation methods can lead to wildly different results, which is why it’s essential for companies engaging in intercompany transfers of IP to choose the most appropriate method.
+How to know which one to choose?
 The OECD’s guidelines specify that, similar to the transfer pricing methods used for determining fair pricing for related-party transactions, multinational organizations must choose the most reliable method for IP valuation.
-The most reliable method is not necessarily the one with the most optimal financial outcome for the business, but rather the method that is fair to both parties in the IP transaction—and defendable should tax authorities raise questions.
+The most reliable method is not necessarily the one with the most optimal financial outcome for the business, but rather the method that is fair to both parties in the IP transaction—and defensible should tax authorities raise questions.

-Many factors come into play when determining the best intellectual property valuation method.
+Many factors come into play when determining the best intellectual property valuation method to use.
 Availability of data, the type of IP being valued, and business structure all play a role in which method is deemed most reliable.
-For example, if the data are not widely available to perform a market method (e.g., if there aren’t royalties in the marketplace that can be considered comparable to what’s being valued), then a market method is less reliable.
-Likewise, without an accurate forecast of future IP-generated profits, an income method would be considered less reliable.
+For example, if data is not widely available to perform a market method (e.g., if there aren’t royalties in the marketplace that can be considered comparable to what’s being valued), then the market method is less reliable.
+Likewise, without an accurate forecast of future IP-generated profits, the income method would be considered less reliable.
 Multinationals must balance all these factors to determine which intellectual property valuation model will achieve the most reliable results.

-IP valuation is not only the most complex and controversial aspect of what we do, but also where the most significant planning and optimization opportunities exist.
-Following are some tips for IP asset management and valuation:
+IP valuation is not only the most complex and controversial aspect of what intellectual property valuation firms do, but also the area where the most significant planning and optimization opportunities exist.
+The following are some tips for IP asset management and valuation:

 - Be pragmatic and rational.
-We advise being pragmatic and rational in your determination of IP value.
 If the financial returns attributed to specific intellectual property seem too good to be true, it’s probably because they are.
-(Tweet this!)
 If both the buyer and the seller would view the results as too attractive for one party or the other, it’s likely not the most reliable intellectual property valuation model to use.

 - Evaluate the potential outcomes.
-One of the best practices we follow at Valentiam is to conduct testing that will help evaluate the outcomes for both the buyer and the seller.
-If it appears as though both buyer and seller would view the IP transaction as economically reasonable, we can have confidence that the methodologies we selected are reliable.
+One of the best practices to follow is to conduct testing that will help evaluate the outcomes for both the buyer and the seller.
+If it appears as though both buyer and seller would view the IP transaction as economically reasonable, you can have confidence that the methodologies selected are reliable.